visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 ##### `onDataError` (Function, optional)

-`onDataError` is called when the request to the CARTO tiler failed.
+`onDataError` is called when the request to the CARTO Maps API failed.
 By default the Error is thrown.

 * Default: `null`